caktus/django-file-picker/README.rst

 Wymeditor
 ---------
 Uses Wymeditor as a wysiwyg and includes buttons for images or files.
-Look
+Look at the media folder for images to use as icons.
 ::

     class WymeditorAdmin(admin.ModelAdmin):